NATIONAL PFAS MANAGEMENT

-We work closely with Commonwealth, State and Territory government health and environment regulators, policy agencies, airport owners and operators, and research institutions to manage the impacts of historical PFAS contaminants.
+We work closely with Commonwealth, State and Territory regulators, airport owners and operators, and research institutions to manage the impacts of our historical use of PFAS.

 Aviation rescue fire fighting services are or have been provided by Airservices at 27 airports around Australia.
 Airservices has not used aqueous film forming foams, which contain PFAS, at five of those 27 locations (Ballina, Coffs Harbour, Gladstone, Newman, and Proserpine).
 Of the remaining 22 locations, two are joint user facilities where the Department of Defence has the lead in any investigations (Darwin and Townsville).

 The final 20 locations are subject to investigation by Airservices:

 - Australian Capital Territory – Canberra